Rozen Maiden: Reception

 Mania initially expressed skepticism of the show's combination of Gothic Lolita, dolls, magic, and comedy but later calls it a successful experiment and praised the character interactions and the dolls' designs.
 In their Rozen Maiden: Träumend review, Mania praised the visuals and characters but criticized the unbalanced comic and dark comments and described the revelations and finale as rushed.
-Anime News Network's review of Rozen Maiden: Träumend were mostly negative and addressed several points: the failed attempts at serious drama which were considered cliché and resulted in cheesy and melodramatic dialogue; the recycled background music; and the ending which was described as inconclusive and slapdash.
+Anime News Network's reviews for Rozen Maiden: Träumend were mixed.
+Carl Kimlinger criticized its reliance on familiar anime clichés, while Carlo Santos expressed dissatisfaction with the handling of darker plot elements, and took issue with dialogue and later story developments.
+The series also holds a “Very Good” median user rating on Anime News Network.

+Reviews of Rozen Maiden: Ouvertüre were generally negative.
+UK Anime Network criticized the OVA for lacking a clear purpose and direction, describing it as unfocused and failing to provide meaningful resolution to its multiple storylines, though the sound and visual design were praised.
+THEM Anime Reviews similarly found little value in the prequel, criticizing its lack of new or meaningful background information, melodramatic storytelling, and inconsistencies with the series’ established premises, while also noting comparatively weaker music.

-Anime News Network's reviews of Rozen Maiden: Zurückspulen was generally positive.
+Anime News Network's reviews of Rozen Maiden: Zurückspulen were generally positive.
 Carl Kimlinger described the characterization of the adult Jun as a "highly believable mixture of bruised pride, desperate loneliness, and downtrodden numbness" and praised how relatable the character is compared to his younger self.
-He also praised the scripting for Jun's life and the scene where Jun's personality is being dissected by his boss to be intelligently written.
+He also praised the scripting for Jun's life and the scene where Jun's personality is being dissected by his boss as intelligently written.
 Bamboo Dong praised Zurückspulens introduction for revitalizing the series.
 Both reviewers praised the art and dolls' designs and expressed concerns about the confusing plot.
+It holds a median user rating of "Good".